AbsaOSS/cobrix/README.md

 More on record formats: https://www.ibm.com/docs/en/zos/2.3.0?topic=files-selecting-record-formats-non-vsam-data-sets

 The space used by the headers (both BDW and RDW) should not be mentioned in the copybook if this option is used.
-Please refer to the
-'Record headers support' section below.
+Please refer to the 'Record headers support' section below.

-If a record of the copybook contains record lengths for each record you can use 'record_length_field' like this:
+If a record of the copybook contains record lengths for each record, you can use `record_length_field` like this:
 ```
 .option("record_format", "F")
 .option("record_length_field", "RECORD_LENGTH")